 A leading figure in a ground-breaking scheme to support dentists' mental wellbeing in Northern Ireland, she was appointed consultant orthodontist in the Western Trust in 1991 serving until her retirement in 2016.

 She has worked in multidisciplinary teams and was instrumental in setting up a nurse-liaison service in the Western Trust, supporting babies born with cleft lips and palates and their families.
 She chaired the Hospital Training Committee of the Northern Ireland Deanery from 2005 to 2013.

 Roz has a long-held interest in governance and served for many years on the Trust Quality Improvement Committee as well as being the clinical lead in specialist surgery from 2008 to 2012 and again from 2014 to 2016.
-She has served as both Secretary and Chair of the British Orthodontic Society (2002-2006), and as lead author in a report on outcome standards for patients undergoing fixed appliance therapy in the hospital service (2003).
+She has served as both Secretary of the British Orthodontic Society audit committee (2002-2006), and as lead author in a report on outcome standards for patients undergoing fixed appliance therapy in the hospital service (2003).

 A long-standing member of the BDA, Roz was instrumental in establishing the BDA Northern Ireland Office and became President of the Northern Ireland Branch in 1999.
 She has always valued the CPD and peer support that the branch provides.